rosikand/snippets/_mathematics/probability/core-probability.md

 stats.binom.pmf(k, n, prob)
 ```

+The reason why "exactly" (i.e. Binomial) is very useful is because you can use it to derive other expressions.
+For example, say we want the probability that something is < 3.
+We can calculate P(0) + P(1) + P(2) because the events will be mutually exclusive!

 ### General problem solving strategy

 DRAW OUT EVENTS!
 Explicitly model what an event looks like for the given problem.
 Use combinatorical rules on sets to model complicated expressions.